davidacampos/ip-notifier/README.md

 Installing
 -----------

-Just grab the latest setup.exe from /installer and you are good to go.
+Just grab the latest setup.exe from "installer" (or from [here](installer/setup.exe)) and you are good to go.

 The installer will ask for several settings including: